kier007/See2ruMeta/SIMPLE_INSTALL_STEPS.md

 ### **STEP 1: Prepare Your Quest 3**

 1. **On your phone:**
-   - Download "Meta Quest" app from App Store/Play Store
+   - Download "Meta Horizon" app from App Store/Play Store
    - Sign in with your Facebook/Meta account
    - Tap Menu (☰) → Devices
    - Select your Quest 3